Terriao/OpenJND/CONTRIBUTING.md

             optional config dictionary
    OUTPUT : JND map of the same H × W shape (float)
 ```
-3. **Match the original paper's reported numbers** on a public test image (Lena, Kodak, or one of the images shipped in `test_data/`).
+3. **Match the original paper's reported numbers** on a public test image (Actor, Lena, Kodak, or one of the images shipped in `test_data/`).
 Document the deviation if any.
 4. **Add a method-specific README** in the new directory containing:
    - One-paragraph background and motivation
    - The unified interface signature in your language